Research areas of the Professorship for Digital Business

 Even if the use of digital technologies may seem to contradict sustainable goals at first glance, developments such as Artificial Intelligence offer great potential for increasing efficiency, saving resources and reducing CO₂ emissions.
 We want to leverage this potential at the Professorship of Digital Business.
 In doing so, we not only support companies in their economic ambitions, but also promote the three pillars of sustainability - economic viability, social and environmental responsibility - for a positive digital transformation of the economy and society.

-Our research is divided into the research areas Digital Platforms & Markets, Digital Education & AI Literacy, and Green Information Systems.
+Our research is divided into the research areas Digital Platforms & Markets, Societal AI & Digital Education, and Green Information Systems.

 Digital Platforms & Markets